Knee osteoarthritis prevention clinical trial in Sydney

 • Are female,

-• Able to commit to weekly diet and exercise classes (1-2 hours per week) or health education classes over a 48-month period, and
+• Able to commit to weekly diet and exercise classes (1-2 hours per week) or health education classes over a 48-month period

 • Are willing and able to travel for the study visits.
 Study visits will occur at Castlereagh Imaging in St Leonards and Royal North Shore Hospital in St Leonards